 Rikers Island correction officers contribute to flow of drugs and other contraband in NYC jails

-A packet of drugs in a McDonald’s salad.
+NEW YORK — A packet of drugs in a McDonald’s salad.
 Vacuum-sealed marijuana in a lunch box.
-Hennessy cognac in Arizona Iced Tea bottles and Ciroc coconut-flavored vodka in Poland Spring water bottles.
+Hennessy cognac in AriZona Iced Tea bottles and Ciroc coconut-flavored vodka in Poland Spring water bottles.

 Those cases and more documented in investigative reports and criminal charges brought against correction officers show that staff contribute significantly to the flow of drugs into city jails, says a former top Correction Department official and others who have investigated smuggling.